About the Camp

 – To give a wonderful holiday, to special children, which is fun filled, active and with a Jewish flavour

-- To allow senior school students to give of themselves to those people who are less fortunate than themselves
+– To allow senior school students to give of themselves to those people who are less fortunate than themselves, and

 Moriah College, Masada College and the Emanuel School are co-educational day schools in Sydney’s Eastern and Northern suburbs.
 The three all embrace the belief that education does not stop at excellent academic learning.
 A knowledge of our Jewish traditions, ethics and family values, and a positive commitment to embracing differences and individuality means that our students become caring, active, responsible members of our community, instilling strong community values in a caring and nurturing environment.